maptime-ams/animated-borders-d3js/README.md

 ### Download and convert NHGIS data yourself

 _You don't have to download and convert NHGIS data, this tutorial comes with all the data you need.
-Just skip this section!_
+You can just skip this section!_

 To download and convert the data needed for this tutorial yourself, follow these steps: